-PAW Network researcher Matthew Whiting (University of Birmingham) has recently published a new book on Irish republicanism’s strategic process of moderation, from violence to peace and power, entitled Sinn Féin and the IRA: From Revolution to Moderation (Edinburgh University Press 2017).
+PAW Network researcher Matthew Whiting (University of Birmingham) has published a book on Irish republicanism’s strategic process of moderation, from violence to peace and power, entitled Sinn Féin and the IRA: From Revolution to Moderation (Edinburgh University Press).

 IRA violence and Sinn Féin’s revolutionary politics plagued Northern Ireland for 30 years.
 Today, however, violence is (mostly) a tactic of the past and Sinn Féin is a major political player in both Northern Ireland and the Republic of Ireland.
 This is one of the most startling transformations of a radical violent movement in recent times.